Assisted Living

 Key Takeaways

-1. Medicare doesn’t pay for custodial care, a term that refers to caregiver assistance with things like bathing and dressing.
+1. Medicare doesn’t pay for custodial care, a term that refers to caregiver assistance with daily tasks like bathing and dressing.

-2. Medicare doesn’t pay for room and board in an assisted living or memory care community.
+2. Medicare doesn’t pay for room and board in an assisted living community.

-3. Medicare will cover the cost of some medical services received in assisted living, such as medications and on-site therapy or doctor visits.
+3. Medicare will cover the cost of some medical services received in assisted living, such as medications, on-site therapy, and doctor visits.

 Understanding Medicare and assisted living